JohnLavender474/Megaman-Maverick/README.md

 Wily's prototype for a new age of robots—designed to question and rebel.
 He embodies the very conflict between human control and robotic freedom.

 Mega Man ultimately defeats Schisma but not before the fortress begins to collapse.
-Wily and Mega Man escape, though Schisma is seemingly destroyed.
+A piece of rubble falls onto Megaman, and he is pinned to the ground.
+Wily turns to Megaman and says, "Haha!
+So I guess it IS by my own hand after all that you shall be destroyed!
+See you later, Megaman...
+NOT!"
+Wily then runs away, leaving Megaman helpless among the explosions.

+Suddenly, Proto Man appears and lifts the rubble off of Megaman and then teleports them both out (again) before the building totally collapses.

+They both teleport to a nearby cliff and watch as the fortress collapses and explodes.

 ### Ending Cutscene

-Wily is imprisoned once again for recklessly building Schisma.

-Megaman's victory is bittersweet, however.
+Megaman's victory is bittersweet.
 While many rejoice in the defeat of Schisma, many robots who had been silently in agreement with Schisma's motives begin to voice their opinions against humanity's tyrannical new laws against them.